wilmix8/JAVA7.0/README.md

 in  the  world instead of java.

+but  java(jdk1.8,jdk1.7)  is  used  with  JREE in linux platform.

 b) JAVA7.0  supports  Garbage  collection  and  explicity memory.

 c)  JAVA7.0 support  Multiple  inheritance ,friend  function, and  operator overloading